-Decision Making has some easy questions you will breeze through, and some that could trap you and lose you time.
+Decision Making has some easy questions you'll breeze through and others that could trap you and waste your time.
 The main issue is the variety of possible questions.
 This is a great place to focus your practice and work on creating solid routines.

-Once you have mastered the different types of recurring problems in this section, it should pose a timing issue.
+Once you have mastered the different types of recurring problems in this section, it shouldn't pose a timing issue.
 The article below outlines the SCANS mnemonic and some other tricks to save time.

-Medify's Online UCAT Course features mock timing statistics, where you are able to view all your timings and scores for each question:
+Medify's Online UCAT Course features mock timing statistics, where you're able to view all your timings and scores for each question:

 This allows you to compare your time-per-question data across all sections of your mock exams and gives you a comparative view of the average time Medify users take to reach a correct answer.